qualityangel/bol-api-v10/README.md

 Modules that this python script uses:

 ### For the app.py:  ###
-tkinter
+- tkinter
-customtkinter
+- customtkinter
-csv
+- csv
-client (the bol main api file)
+- client (the bol main api file)

 ### For client.py ###
-requests
+- requests
-urllib
+- urllib
-json
+- json

+### Create the file orders.csv in the same folder ###